 According to its director, Luly Dietrich, “in most families only the men drive, and the teaching to learn how to do it is usually directed at the sons, not at the women.
 In addition, a significant percentage stated that they were afraid to get their license.
 These fears have various origins: own insecurities, accidents experienced by girls or fear of causing an accident.

 The fact that the perception of risk is usually higher in women than in men also plays a role.
-In short, there are many possible actions to take that could help reverse this gap.
+In short, there are many possible actions to take that might help reverse this gap.
 It’s a matter of putting first gear and pressing the accelerator.

 How to modify the gap?

 According to sociologist Leda Pereyra, an expert in mobility and gender, there are several active gender political actions that can help close this gap: “From improving the road infrastructure to giving them more options and quotas that facilitate their access to jobs related to the mobility, making it possible –for example– for there to be more female drivers with professional licenses who can then work in public transport”.
 They also facilitate driver training and obtaining professional licenses.
 On the other hand, the State can generate specific incentives and coordinate with companies so that they consider incorporating more women in positions and roles of driving vehicles and transport.
-“That also helps bring about change in the long run, as it shows guys that there can be women in traditionally masculine roles.”
+“That also helps bring regarding change in the long run, as it shows guys that there can be women in traditionally masculine roles.”
 In this sense, from La Caja they add that this year they plan to carry out face-to-face “safe driving” clinics aimed at women.

 You may also like